eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

 ## Conclusion

 Congratulations!
-You have just written you own TCP server from the ground up.
+We have just written our own TCP server from scratch.
 In the next stage, instead of using a third-party client, we will write our own TCP client.